hallerinos/NQS/README.md

 # Variational Monte Carlo with Neural Network States

-In this tutorial we will explore neural network wavefunction Ansätze to perform variational optimization of the energy expectation value in order to approximate quantum mechanical ground states.
+In this repository, we explore neural network wavefunction Ansätze to perform variational optimization of the energy expectation value in order to approximate quantum mechanical ground states.

 ## Energy expectation of quantum systems